rackerlabs/design-system/_component_design/vertical-stepper.md

 ### Composition

-The vertical stepper component is comprised of the following pieces:
+The vertical stepper component is comprised of the following elements:

 - Steps
 - Step content area (this can be comprised of any components from the inputs and controls section)